-Individual or company name of the directors or officers Individual or company name of related party Relation Nature of the transaction Amount (thousands of euros) Mr. Francisco López Peña N/A Loan Financing agreements: Loans.
+Individual or company name of the directors Individual or company name of related party transaction Amount (thousands of euros) or officers Mr. Francisco López Peña N/A Loan Financing agreements: Loans.
 3,000

 D.4 Report on the significant transactions made by the company with other entities belonging to the same group, provided they are not eliminated in the preparation of the consolidated financial statements and they are not part of the ordinary course of business of the company insofar as their purpose and conditions are concerned.